ev3dev/ev3dev.github.io/docs/tutorials/using-xv11-lidar.md

 <div class="alert alert-info" markdown="1">
 {% include icon.html type="info" %}
-If your EV3 connects using Wi-Fi you need USB hub to power the laser.
-LIDAR consumes around 135 mA at 5V.
+If your EV3 connects using Wi-Fi adapter you need passive (non-powered) USB hub to power the laser and Wi-Fi.
-You can use passive (non-powered) USB hub for the laser and reasonable Wi-Fi dongle.
+LIDAR power has to be drawn from EV3 (or USB hub connected to EV3) in order to have the right UART reference potential.
 </div>

 Interested to see LIDAR output in realtime?
 Follow `ev3dev-mapping`